 This season is considered “high season” for seeing the migration of narwhal and beluga at the floe edge.
 While we have seen large pods of whales, you may also see smaller pods or solo animals at the surface.
 You will also have chances to view polar bears and other iconic Arctic wildlife, including bowhead whales, seals, and thousands of sea birds.

-Late Breakup: Late-June to Early-July
+Rapid Breakup: Late-June to Early-July

 The use of a helicopter will allow access to different areas of Lancaster Sound, and travellers can take advantage of enhanced wildlife scouting from the air.
 This is handy as whales are no longer limited to congregating at the floe edge – they begin to move through and between ice floes.